 Students Win More Than $1.8 Million at 2023 Regeneron Science Talent Search for Remarkable Scientific Research on RNA Molecule Structure, Media Bias, and Diagnostics for Pediatric Heart Disease

-$250,000 top award goes to Neel Moudgal in the nation’s oldest and most prestigious science and math competition for high school seniors

-/EIN News/ -- TARRYTOWN, N.Y. and WASHINGTON, D.C., March 14, 2023 (GLOBE NEWSWIRE) -- Regeneron Pharmaceuticals, Inc. (NASDAQ: REGN) and Society for Science (the Society) announced that Neel Moudgal, 17, of Saline, Mich., won the top $250,000 award in the 2023 Regeneron Science Talent Search, the nation’s oldest and most prestigious science and math competition for high school seniors.
+TARRYTOWN, N.Y. and WASHINGTON, D.C., March 14, 2023 (GLOBE NEWSWIRE) -- Regeneron Pharmaceuticals, Inc. REGN and Society for Science (the Society) announced that Neel Moudgal, 17, of Saline, Mich., won the top $250,000 award in the 2023 Regeneron Science Talent Search, the nation's oldest and most prestigious science and math competition for high school seniors.

 The competition, now in its 82nd year, celebrates and rewards young scientists focused on a wide range of scientific topics.
 This year, those topics include everything from cancer research to climate change to the space race and more.
 Forty finalists, including Neel, were honored during a livestreamed award ceremony emceed by American Broadcaster Soledad O'Brien.
 More than $1.8 million was awarded to the finalists, who were evaluated based on their projects' scientific rigor, their exceptional problem-solving abilities and their potential to become leaders in STEM.